vid19/MusicAppl/README.md

 # MusicAppl
-I have made a music player application using python and have uploaded some output images
+I have made a music player application using python and have uploaded output images